ConvivioTeam/Convivio-Site/source/jobs/index.md

 layout: formatted-text
 title: Join the team
 ---

-<p class="intro-copy">We are not currently hiring for any positions.</p>
+## Open Positions

-We're always looking to hear from people who would be interested in working with us in the future.
+We don't have specific open positions right now, but are preparing to recruit soon.
+Rather than apply as a stranger then, get in touch now.
+We’re always looking to hear from people who would be interested in working with us in the future, and are happy to have informal conversations.

 Drop us a line at <a href="mailto:jobs@weareconvivio.com">jobs@weareconvivio.com</a>

 ## What it's like to work at Convivio